 I recently hosted an online live course for puppy problem solving where I talked to Miami puppy parents about how to stop unwanted biting, nipping, chewing, and attention-seeking behaviors.
 I let them in on a dog training secret that the crate can be used for punishment!
 Yes, you heard me correctly.
 So why is it that you always hear, and always find on the internet that you can never, never use your dog’s crate as punishment?
 Here’s why:

-A punishment is defined as an aversive stimulus that decreases the likelihood of a behavior occurring again.
-Yet there’s two types of punishments — ones where you add something in to punish behavior (positive punishment), and another where you take something away to punish behavior (negative punishment).
+Punishment is defined as an aversive stimulus that decreases the likelihood of a behavior occurring again.
+Yet there are two types of punishments — ones where you add something in to punish behavior (positive punishment), and another where you take something away to punish behavior (negative punishment).

 In that moment, your puppy is going to learn two things:

-- I got put in the crate but there’s delicious and fun things in here so that’s not so bad (reward/positive association)
+- I got put in the crate but there are delicious and fun things in here so that’s not so bad (reward/positive association)

 - Assist in potty training by restricting movement

-- Safe place for my puppy to be when he’s getting a bit too wound up and needs to learn to self south and chill out
+- A safe place for my puppy to be when he’s getting a bit too wound up and needs to learn to self south and chill out

 So, seriously, let go of this whole “but they said I could never use the crate as punishment” thing.
 I’m telling you, with certainty, you can.
 You just can’t use it as a positive punishment which will certainly make your puppy fear you and the crate combined — that would be bad.

 It’s totally OK.
-I’ve been raising puppies this way for 20 years and so far, I’ve yet to produce a dog whose afraid of the crate.
+I’ve been raising puppies this way for 20 years and so far, I’ve yet to produce a dog who’s afraid of the crate.
 All of my dogs continue to want to sleep in a crate should they find one open and available.
-They all readily go into their crate for mealtimes, or other times of needed confinement without hesitation or fear.
+They all readily go into their crate for mealtimes or other times of needed confinement without hesitation or fear.